List of content you will read in this article:

 These are examples of quick and effective ways to get your public IP address without having to access your router.

-Your private IP address is not just a simple number but rather it is your own communication between devices on your personal local network.
-Either you are a file sharing user, a local server owner, or a connectivity issue troubleshooter, knowing your private IP address is a must.
+Your private IP address is not just a simple number but rather it is your communication between devices on your local network.
+Whether you are a file-sharing user, a local server owner, or a connectivity issue troubleshooter, knowing your private IP address is a must.

 Different Ways to Find Your Private IP in Linux